Physics PhD Candidate (MIT)

 (August 2019 – May 2020)

-Oversaw 2 floors and 40 undergraduate residents fostering interpersonal growth by organizing 30+ community events, solving resident issues, and designing monthly bulletin boards educating residents on diversity and health issues.
+Oversaw 2 floors and 40 undergraduate residents, organizing 30+ community events, solving resident issues, and designing monthly bulletin boards educating residents on diversity and health issues.
 Served as hall council treasurer and advising liaison managing budget of $2,000 for residence hall events, facilities maintenance, and student advocacy.
 Inducted into National Residence Halls Honorary (NRHH) King’s Crown Chapter.

 Academic Service

-PGSC Vice President of Admissions, MIT Department of Physics, Cambridge, MA
+PGSC Vice President of Admissions, MIT Dept. of Physics, Cambridge, MA

 (August 2024-Present)

-Serve as Physics Graduate Student Council (PGSC) Vice President of Admissions, facilitating fair and equitable admissions practices by hosting admissions webinars, organizing graduate application mentorship programs, and planning open-house-related events.
+Serve as Physics Graduate Student Council (PGSC) Vice President of Admissions planning graduate open-house events.

 Community Service

-PhysGAAP Mentor, MIT Department of Physics, Cambridge, MA
+PhysGAAP Mentor, MIT Dept. of Physics, Cambridge, MA

-Advised 2 MIT physics PhD applicants from underrepresented backgrounds on steps to completing an application and finding success in graduate school.
+Advise ~2 MIT physics PhD applicants per year from underrepresented backgrounds on steps to completing an application and finding success in graduate school.

 Volunteer, Sophie Gerson Healthy Youth, New York, NY